Experts say that 15% of people have been sexually abused or assaulted.

 Anna’s trauma consisted of her memory of this experience, her self-judgment, and her perception of her mother’s disloyalty and lack of support.
 The resulting anger towards her mother and herself was “eating” at her.

 Anna also felt shame, which is an extremely toxic emotion and quite common among those who have experienced childhood sexual abuse.
-It is not the sexual abuse itself that causes shame but the self-abusive and self-blaming interpretation of the experience.
+It is not so much the sexual abuse itself that causes shame but the self-abusive and self-blaming interpretation of the experience.
 One reason for the association between shame and sexual abuse is that certain religions have labeled sex “bad” or shameful, and so the judgment of the act can lead to beliefs such as, “I’m dirty,” “I’m a bad person,” or “I’m not worthy of love.”
+She was also angry at herself for allowing the doctor to touch her, despite her reservations.
 Those beliefs generate shame, self-rejection, or self-hatred, which often leads to anxiety, substance abuse, addictions, and significant weight gain.

 After Anna’s first consensual sexual experience at 18, she suddenly began to gain weight, eventually totaling 100 pounds over several years.
 She knew that the weight gain was the ultimate effect of her stress, but she did not realize how critical a factor her emotional trauma and shame had been.
 When someone cries at the first mention of a traumatic event, it’s a safe assumption that the wound has not healed.
 In fact, I have found that if you can feel emotional discomfort when recalling an experience, it is still affecting you at an emotional, physiological, or behavioral level, even if only slightly.